bourumir-wyngs/rs-opw-kinematics/README.md

 "Robot with the tool" and "Robot on the base" can be constructed around any Kinematics trait, and implement the Kinematics trait themselves.
 It is possible to cascade them.

-# Jacobian: torgues and velocities
+# Jacobian: torques and velocities
 Please see the [example](examples/jacobian.rs).

 Since 1.3.4, it is possible to obtain the [Jacobian](https://docs.rs/rs-opw-kinematics/1.3.7/rs_opw_kinematics/jacobian/struct.Jacobian.html) that represents the relationship between the joint velocities